Seán Mac Falls

-Seán Mac Falls (born 18 November 1957) is an Irish poet.
+Seán Mac Falls (born 18 November 1957– 15 June 2023) was an Irish poet.
 Belonging to no group or movement and operating outside of literary fashions, his brand of symbolist poetry can, at first reading, appear difficult.
 His use of allusion, startling diction and subtle punning display submerged metaphor in his work.
 The overall effect is a fresh implementation of Imagism.